 Today’s public health professionals play an integral role in monitoring health trends and advancing policy.
 This means observing changes to community health and safety, measuring the impact of disease and illness, working to improve access to health care resources, and addressing inequities in care delivery.
 Regis can prepare you to meet these emerging challenges on a local, state, or national level.

 The MPH online is offered through the Regis College School of Health Sciences.
-The program is designed for working professionals, with a bachelor’s degree, who want to help improve public health.
+The program is designed for working professionals who are compassionate, resourceful, service-oriented, and aspiring to be change agents in their communities by working to improve public health.

 The MPH online offers two concentrations to focus your public health curriculum:

-Epidemiology is focused on investigation and exploration, offering you the opportunity to create public health studies for specific diseases, analyze key data points, and report on your findings.
+Epidemiology is focused on investigation and exploration, offering you the opportunity to design public health studies for specific diseases, analyze key data points, and report on your findings.
 It can include the study of infectious or chronic diseases and other public health issues such as disabilities and social and environmental concerns.
-Epidemiologists have a passion for disease investigation, collecting data, and analyzing statistics.LEARN MORE »
+Epidemiologists have a passion for disease investigation, collecting data, and analyzing statistics.Learn More

 Health Policy and Management